scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 way to show off the power of Python.
 Sometimes questions come and you feel like building a quick model right then and there during a lecture.
 When successful, this hopefully locks in a solid understanding of the concepts involved for the whole class.
 The fact that the lecture is being recorded means that students can recreate the same demo at their leisure when they watch the lecture video.
-The notebook goes further than a commandline interface live demo.
-The notebook is saved and posted as a supplement/companion to the lecture.
-As mentioned earlier, there is a corresponding notebook for each chapter of lecture material.
-I set the goal of re-post the chapter IPython notebook each time a new leture video was posted.
-This way the students have something to play with as they work on their current homework assignment.
+The notebook is also saved and posted as a supplement/companion to the lecture.
+As mentioned earlier, there is a corresponding notebook for each chapter of lecture material [#]_.
+I set the goal of re-posting the chapter notebooks each time a new lecture video is posted.
+This way the students have something to play with as they work on the current homework assignment.

+.. [#] Notebook postings for each course at ``http://www.eas.uccs.`` ``edu/wickert/``

 Case Studies
 ------------